How To Introduce Two Cats

 If you adopted your new cat from a rescue or shelter, you can ask for any veterinary records they have.
 It’s up to you whether you want to recheck with your own vet or trust theirs.

-Once your new cat receives a clean bill of health, I recommend taking them out of the bathroom if you can.
+Once your new cat receives a clean bill of health, you can begin introducing them to other rooms in the house if you can.
 This isn’t always possible in small spaces, but it is ideal.

 However, it’s not yet time to put your cats together or let the new cat free roam!